ISA Certified Arborist serving Belmont and surrounding communities. Professional tree care backed by $3M insurance and 15+ years in the field.

 Emerald Ash Borer (EAB) has killed the majority of untreated ash trees across Belmont and Kent County.
 Remaining untreated ash become brittle and dangerous within 3-5 years of infestation.
 If your ash tree still has a healthy canopy, preventive trunk injections can protect it.
 If the canopy is more than 50% thinned, removal is usually the safest option.
 Our ISA Certified Arborist can assess your ash trees and recommend the right course of action.

 Late fall through early spring (November–March) is ideal for most hardwoods — trees are dormant, disease transmission risk is lowest, and branch structure is fully visible.
-The critical exception: never prune oaks between April and July when oak wilt is actively spread by sap beetles.
-For white pines, which are common in Belmont, late winter pruning reduces the risk of bark beetle and tip blight infections.
+The critical exception: never prune oaks between April and August when oak wilt is actively spread by sap beetles.
+For white Pines, which are common in Belmont, late winter pruning reduces the risk of bark beetle and tip blight infections.
 We schedule pruning year-round and adjust timing by species.

 Yes.
 We provide 24/7 emergency tree service throughout Belmont and Plainfield Township.
 Belmont's northern location and hilly terrain make it particularly vulnerable to ice storm damage, and we respond to emergency calls year-round.
 If a tree has fallen on your home, is blocking your driveway, or is hanging dangerously, call us at 616-947-4050 for immediate response.